gomorpheus/morpheus-apidoc/source/includes/_clusters.md

 # Clusters

-Clusters is for creating and managing Kubernetes Clusters, Morpheus manager Docker Clusters, KVM Clusters, or Cloud specific Kubernetes services such as EKS.
+Clusters is for creating and managing Kubernetes Clusters, Morpheus managed Docker Clusters, KVM Clusters, or Cloud specific Kubernetes services such as EKS.
 The `Triforce` Cluster is a combination Kubernetes, KVM and Functions* Cluster, with all nodes supporting all three provision types.

 ## Get All Clusters